Atchison, Topeka and Santa Fe Railway Valley Division

 The Valley Division of the Atchison, Topeka and Santa Fe Railway ran from San Francisco to Barstow in California.
-It is now part of the BNSF Railway's Stockton Subdivision and Bakersfield Subdivision.
+It is currently in operation as the BNSF Railway's Stockton Subdivision and Bakersfield Subdivision.

-Much of the line, south to Bakersfield, was constructed in the 1890s as part of the San Francisco and San Joaquin Valley Railroad.
+Much of the line south to Bakersfield was constructed in the 1890s as part of the San Francisco and San Joaquin Valley Railroad.
+Passenger service between Richmond and Oakland began in June 1904.
+Passenger service on that segment ended in the 1950s.

 The Valley Division and Los Angeles Division were merged into the "California Division" in 1988.

-However, by 1995 it had been recreated an contained four subdivisions:
+However by 1996, BNSF had divided the line into four subdivisions: